arthurcadore/autoconfig-comware/README.md

-# AutoConfiguration Appliance for Comware7 H3C Devices
+# AutoConfig Appliance for Comware7 H3C Devices

 #### This repository implements ZTP + Ansible Appliances to upload a default configuration file to the device and provisioning it into Ansible for custom configurations.